Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-We polish the evidence viewer, add RFI templates for detail view, and hit the midterm checkpoint with a full E2E demo.
+Task:- polish the evidence viewer, add RFI templates for detail view, and hit the midterm checkpoint with a full E2E demo.

 - A noticeably better evidence viewer, with improved layout, syntax highlighting or snippet context, something that makes reviewing findings less of a slog.
 - Canned RFI templates as markdown/callout partials, ready to drop into the detail view without touching email plumbing.